tkf/neorg/doc/source/index.rst

        where the data files are searched from.
        See :rst:dir:`table-data` for the details.

+   file : string (newlines removed)
+       Specifies the tailing part of the directory where the data files are searched from.
+       See :rst:dir:`table-data` for the details.

    data : text [, text, ...]
        A comma- or space-separated list of the :term:`dictionary path`.
        See :rst:dir:`table-data` for the details.